5 DIY Car Wash Soap Alternatives Found in Your Home (with Pictures)

 If you’re dead set on picking up a car wash soap, we do have a solid choice.
 Meguiar’s Gold Class Car Wash.

-- THE BEST CLEAN: Foams away tough dirt, road grime and contaminants
+- RICH CAR SHAMPOO: Premium formula gently and safely foams away tough dirt, road grime and contaminants

 The Meguiar’s name is an industry-standard when it comes to car care and detailing.
 And the Gold Class soap is no exception.
 It’s made with biodegradable detergents and is easy on your skin.
 But that doesn’t mean it can’t handle the job.
 It can cut through even the grimiest of grime while gently conditioning your car’s finish.